Otto Robert Frisch: Nuclear fission

 During the Christmas holiday in 1938, he visited his aunt Lise Meitner in Kungälv.
 While there she received the news that Otto Hahn and Fritz Strassmann in Berlin had discovered that the collision of a neutron with a uranium nucleus produced the element barium as one of its byproducts.
 Hahn, in a letter to Meitner, called this new reaction a "bursting" of the uranium nucleus.
 Frisch and Meitner hypothesized that the uranium nucleus had split in two, explained the process, and estimated the energy released, and Frisch coined the term fission, adopted from a process in biology, to describe it.

 Political restraints of the Nazi era forced the teams of Hahn and Strassmann and that of Frisch and Meitner (both of whom were Jewish) to publish separately.
 Hahn's paper described the experiment and the finding of the barium byproduct.
 Meitner's and Frisch's paper explained the physics behind the phenomenon.

 Frisch went back to Copenhagen, where he was quickly able to isolate the pieces produced by fission reactions.
 As Frisch himself later recalled, a fundamental idea of the direct experimental proof of the nuclear fission was suggested to him by George Placzek.
 Many feel that Meitner and Frisch deserved Nobel Prize recognition for their contributions to understanding fission.

 In mid-1939 Frisch left Denmark for what he anticipated would be a short trip to Birmingham, but the outbreak of World War II precluded his return.
 With war on his mind, he and the physicist Rudolf Peierls produced the Frisch–Peierls memorandum at the University of Birmingham, which was the first document to set out a process by which an atomic explosion could be generated.
 Their process would use separated uranium-235, which would require a fairly small critical mass and could be made to achieve criticality using conventional explosives to create an immensely powerful detonation.
 The memorandum went on to predict the effects of such an explosion—from the initial blast to the resulting fallout.
 This memorandum was the basis of British work on building an atomic device (the Tube Alloys project) and also that of the Manhattan Project on which Frisch worked as part of the British delegation.
 Frisch and Rudolf Peierls worked together in the Physics Department at the University of Birmingham 1939–40.
-He went to America in 1943 having been hurriedly made a British citizen.
+He went to America in 1943 having been hurriedly made a British subject.